2 Guests

 The Parsenn is the largest ski area in the region and links with Davos; here you’ll find something to suit all abilities.
 From Parsennhutte there is access to a range of wide blue runs marked 15, 41 and 40a on the map – there’s a good restaurant here where you can grab some lunch or sunbathe.

 You’ll find some gloriously long red slopes starting at Weissfluhjoch stretching all the way down to the valley, the longest of these to Küblis is an impressive 12km.
-The Meierhofer valley below the Weissfluhjoch is best for snowboarders and features a snow park.

 There are plenty of harder routes in Madrisa too including the Schlappintobel, a long and challenging black, which passes a little lake and ends in Klosters Dorf.
-Snowboarders will also appreciate the Jakobshorn area, accessible from Davos, which has wide blue runs, a snow park and two half pipes.

-In fact there are loads of great freeride lines to be found across the resort, especially in the Pischa area, where marked routes are protected against avalanches but left unpisted.
+For the adventurous, there’s some excellent but intimidating off-piste through the trees, just above the village on the Gotschnagrat.
+The notorious and weirdly named Wang face is best navigated with a guide.
+In fact, there are loads of great freeride lines to be found across the resort, especially in the Pischa area, where marked routes are protected against avalanches but left unpisted.
 To really get off the beaten track, go ski touring with Alpine Adventures and stay overnight in the Strassberger Furggli hut.

-Klosters Apres Ski
+Klosters Après Ski

 It’s not party central in Klosters, but that’s not to say you won’t find ample bars and restaurants around the village.
 There are some real gems including the Chesa Grischuna - this characterful hotel and bar attracted some of the biggest Hollywood stars during the 50s; Gene Kelly used to dance on the tables here, and Rex Harrison discussed his music notes for My Fair Lady with the bar’s pianist.
 For a big night out try Casa Antica, a long-running nightclub with a British undertone.
 There’s a relaxed feel here, think cosy traditional décor and casual dress, and you can have your own bottle of vodka behind the bar for the whole season.